techpluscraft/nextcord-ext-pomice/README.md

 What experience do I need?

-- This library requires that you have some experience with Python, asynchronous programming and the discord.py library.
+- This library requires that you have some experience with Python, asynchronous programming and the nextcord library.

 Why is it saying "No module named pomice found"?